What is an Employment Verification Letter?

 In this guide, we’ll discuss the various uses of the employment verification letter (in an immigration context), how to request one, what information it should contain, and how it’s typically formatted.
 We’ve also prepared free printable employment verification letter templates you can customize.

 Boundless prints out all your forms and documents — including your employment verification letter — assembled precisely how the government prefers.
 We mail the whole package to your doorstep, ready for you to sign and send to the correct government address.
-We even provide the envelope and cover the shipping fee.
 Learn more, or get started now.

 An employment verification letter is often required as evidence in immigration applications.
 Common situations include: